 - Frost happens.
 FreezePruf enhances plants' natural antifreeze properties and adds protection to plants of 3 to 9 degrees for up to 30 days.

 - Petunias, alyssum and calendulas will take some frost.
 Marigolds, salvias, vinca and impatiens, tomatoes and peppers, turn black at 32 degrees, so be cautious!

-- Spurge can be controlled now by applying pre-emergent granules to the lawn.
+- Spurge and other summer lawn weeds can be controlled in late May by applying pre-emergent granules to the lawn.

 These preemergents kill the seeds in the grass without hurting the lawn.

 Some lawn preemergents are offered in combination with fertilizer.